Ahmed-Anwar-2001/Dr-I-Need/README.md

 Checkout the website hosted at pythonanywhere.com-
 (drineed.pythonanywhere.com)

+To demo login you can use:
+email-naruto123@gmail.com
+password-test2

 The website doesn't contain the news content due to space limitations for free hosting